Cleveland Clinic logo

 Do varicose veins go away after pregnancy?

-Yes, they are usually temporary and shrink after your baby is born.
-However, if you have multiple children, they may get worse with each pregnancy or be less likely to go away.
+Yes, they’re usually temporary and shrink after your baby is born.
+If you have multiple children, varicose veins may get worse with each pregnancy or be less likely to go away.

 A note from Cleveland Clinic

-Varicose veins are common during pregnancy and usually not harmful to you or your baby.
-They are one of the ways your body responds to the growing baby inside you.
-Rest assured, they will likely go away after childbirth.
-If you are experiencing discomfort or other symptoms, talk to your healthcare provider.
-Your provider can help you manage your symptoms as you await the arrival of your baby.
+Varicose veins are common during pregnancy.
+While uncomfortable, they’re usually not harmful to you or your baby.
+They’re one of the ways your body responds to the growing baby inside you.
+For most people, they go away after their baby is born.

 Advertisement